HaraldJoerg/emacs-perl-doc/README.md

-Perl documentation is written in a markup format called POD ([Plain Old Documentation](https://perldoc.perl.org/perlpod) and is usually converted to other formats for human consumption.
+Perl documentation is written in a markup format called POD ([Plain Old Documentation](https://perldoc.perl.org/perlpod) and is usually converted to other formats for reading by humans.
 The documentation used to be available in Emacs for a long time in 'info' or 'man' format.
 However, Perl does no longer ship 'info' files, and the software available from CPAN never did.  'man' is not available on all